How Much Money Can You Save by Riding an E-Bike?

-But there's one benefit of bicycle commuting you can put a price tag on, and that's the cost savings.
+But there's one benefit of e-biking you can put a price tag on, and that's the cost savings.
 Whether you choose a conventional bike or an e-bike, the potential boost to your wallet is huge.

-Since e-bikes are booming—and since they make bicycle commuting so easy to do—we'll focus on them in this article.
+Since e-bikes are booming—and since they make replacing car trips with bike trips so easy to do—we'll focus on them in this article.
 We've calculated just how much money you can save by e-biking instead of driving.
-The answer: well over $5,000 a year.
+The answer: well over $6,000 a year.

 How is that possible?
 We'll break it down for you in this article.